 What these inefficiencies illustrate is that, despite recent developments, the world of digital identities is far from perfect.
-Further work is needed to streamline the processes involved and reduce the number of identities each organization, person or device needs.
-As part of that streamlining it needs to be considered that personal data belongs to the person, and that person will increasingly control their ownership, supported by regulation.
+Further work is needed to streamline the processes involved and reduce the number of identities each organization, person, or device needs.
+As part of that streamlining, it needs to be considered that personal data belongs to the person, and will increasingly come under their control, supported by regulation.
 As such, data governance and privacy need to be part of an organization’s digital identity strategy.

 Creating a digital identity system in the data-driven world

 What can business leaders do to ensure they have a digital identity system in place for their organization, the people it interacts with, and its devices that is truly fit for the purpose?